 I imagine Heaven is a place without fear.
-Those wings are mostly decorative but that doesn’t stop the angels from diving off clouds.
-Celestial beings bounce.
+An angel’s wings are purely decorative but that doesn’t stop them from diving off clouds.
+(Seraphim bounce.)
 Angels love and are loved, without condition.
 They’re like Labrador Retrievers that way.
-Angels never get laid off, or dumped, or dare to dream.
+Angels never get laid off, or dumped, or fear harm.
 Angels are never in danger.

 Immortality is boring, but it’s secure.

 Sadly, I am mortal and death swipes left on us all.
 I am constantly worried about what comes next.
 Who I am.
 What I should do.
 Whether or not I should roll the dice or just eat grocery store sushi rolls.
 I want to be brave.
 I need to be brave.
 I want to be remembered for never shirking a righteous battle.
-Fortune favors the bold, and, therefore, roots for the brave.
+I hope I am.
+Fortune favors the bold and, therefore, roots for the brave.

 So let’s talk about that moment.
 That nanosecond before you choose to do the scary thing even though you are scared.
 Do you tell them you love them?
 Ask for that promotion?
 Trust your instincts?
 That seemingly endless instant is called courage.
 And there’s a small difference between bravery and courage.